What Are The Misconceptions Of Yoga?

 Conclusion And Insights

-Yoga practices are an effective complementary therapy in the treatment of different mental and physical health disorders so you can go back to your natural capacity.
+Yoga practices are an effective complementary therapy in the treatment of different mental and physical health disorders so you can return to your natural capacity.
+The International Association of Yoga Therapists provides guidelines and standards for this evolving field.
 If you ever feel intimidated by trying out yoga, you can discuss it with your therapist for possible options.

 Physical Therapy

 There are many types of yoga physical postures suited to your comfort level.
-Using yoga therapy for cognitive health has become more accepted than ever, so feel free to try therapeutic yoga out and see the difference yourself.
+Using yoga therapy for cognitive health has become more accepted than ever, so feel free to try therapeutic yoga and see the difference for yourself.
+Members of the Association of Yoga Therapists are trained to offer various yoga-based treatments, including those for cognitive health.

 Frequently Asked Questions